EarthByte/optAPM/README.md

 ## Post-processing for the workflow

-After running the workflow, the optimised rotations will be in a file with a name like "optimisation/all_rotations_optAPM_run1.rot"
+After running the workflow, the optimised rotations will be in a file with a name like "optimisation/optimised_rotation_model_run1.rot"
-(depending on the model name in "Optimised_config.py") which is similar to "optimisation/all_rotations.rot" except it also has the optimised 005-000 rotations (at the end of the file).
+(depending on the model name in "Optimised_config.py").

 To insert these optimised 005-000 rotations back into the original files run: